I think the best year of my life was when I was thirteen.

 Patricia, said, “You can’t whisper just any old thing to the stars.”

-“Only the most thoughtful and beautiful ideas are good enough, and I think they need to remain private for them to become real,” she said.
+“Only the most thoughtful, most beautiful, most treasured ideas are good enough.
+They need to remain private for them to become real,” she said.

-“If we should come back after we die, Charlie said, “I think I would like to be a strong white horse, so I could run to the farthest horizon without getting tired.”
+“If we should come back after we die, Charlie said, “I think I would be a strong white horse, so I could run to the farthest horizon without getting tired.”

 “I would be a magic cat, and become invisible whenever I felt the need to disappear,” whispered Shirley.